Monday, December 1, 2025

 Instant Pot Chili Beans

-6 cups dry pinto beans, rinsed in warm water
+6 cups dry pinto beans, rinsed in warm water and drained

 1 med onion, diced